If you can not find the answer to your question about the Duke City Pedaler here, please contact us directly.

 What's the difference between a Group Ride and a Social Ride?

 A private Group Tour for 14 is for you and 13 of your coolest friends.
 One person books and pays for the tour for the rest of the group.
-This person is also the general "wrangler" and time keeper when off of the DCP.
-A ride open to the general public, we call it a Social Ride, has individual seating for 14.
-This allows ABQ visitors and locals to enjoy all the fun of the DCP without having to fill the entire Bike.
+This person is also the general "wrangler" and time keeper when to get on the Duke City Pedaler.
+A Social Ride is open to the public for individual seating for 14.
+This allows ABQ visitors and locals to enjoy all the fun of the Duke City Pedaler without having to fill the entire Bike.
+There is a six person minimum in order for the ride to happen.

 How much does it cost?